winsw/winsw/doc/xmlConfigFile.md

 By default, the `download` command does not fail the service startup if the operation fails (e.g. `from` is not available).
 In order to force the download failure in such case, it is possible to specify the `failOnError` boolean attribute.

+To specify a custom proxy you can put your proxy URL in the parameter `proxyServer`.

 Examples:

 ```xml